 Does SOPP offer a Master’s degree?

-What financial support is available to SOPP students?
+What financial assistance is available to SOPP students?

-SOPP offers several academic scholarships for its students.
-In addition, the SOPP is one of the few programs nationally that provides several paid practicum placements.
+SOPP offers several private scholarships for its students.
+In addition, the SOPP is one of the few programs nationally that provides paid practicum placements.
 All students receive a first year scholarship towards tuition.
 Overall, some level of assistance is available during each year of the five-year program.

 How have SOPP students fared in the national competition for internships?